littlebunch/graphql-rs/README.md

 # graphql-rs
 A graphql server for the [USDA Branded Food Products](https://fdc.nal.usda.gov) dataset implemented with [Rust](https://www.rust-lang.org) using [actix](https://actix.rs), [juniper](https://docs.rs/juniper) and [diesel](https://diesel.rs).
 The data store is [mariadb](mariadb.com).
-This project is an excercise in learning a Rust, the learning curve for which, for me, has been fairly steep but worthwhile.
+This project is an excercise in learning a Rust, the learning curve for which has been fairly steep for me but more than worthwhile.
 Please share your suggestions for improving my Rust as well as the query functionality.

+A running instance of the server is available at [rs.littlebunch.com](https://rs.littlebunch.com/).

-Also, feel free to take this project as a starting point for writing your own graphql service.
+Feel free to take this project as a starting point for writing your own graphql service.
 ## Building
 ### Step 1: Set-up your environment:
 If you haven't already, install the Rust [toolchain](https://www.rust-lang.org/tools/install) in your work environment as well as a recent version of [Mariadb](https://go.mariadb.com/download-mariadb-server-community.html?utm_source=google&utm_medium=ppc&utm_campaign=MKG-Search-Google-Branded-DL-NA-Server-DL&gclid=Cj0KCQjwvIT5BRCqARIsAAwwD-T-NRStQ4_3Ci8FyhdSYrsJWofpjOO5yKLxZ6NOGRqRHvdQxIAIjREaAtGWEALw_wcB)/[Mysql](https://www.mysql.com/downloads/)